 NITRATE IN DRINKING WATER: A HOLISTIC VIEW

-The debate about nitrate in drinking water has gained in importance in recent years.
-Because of the rising nitrate levels in some regions of Germany, water costs could even rise, warn experts and the Federal Environment Agency.
-With this article, we take a differentiated look at the topic of nitrate and provide information on the limit values and individual maximum amounts for different target groups, as well as ways to filter nitrate in drinking water.
+The debate about nitrate in drinking water has become increasingly important in recent years.
+Experts and the German Environment Agency warn that rising nitrate levels in some regions of Germany could even increase water costs.
+In this article, we take a differentiated look at the topic of nitrate and provide information on the limit values and individual maximum quantities for different target groups, as well as options for filtering nitrate from drinking water.

 Nitrate and health risks

-The World Health Organization (WHO) has specified that 3.7 milligrams of nitrate per kilogram of body weight per day is permissible.
-Children over the age of three should not consume more than 93 milligrams per day.
+The World Health Organization (WHO) has determined that 3.7 milligrams of nitrate per kilogram of body weight per day is permissible.
+Children from the age of three should generally not consume more than 93 milligrams per day.

-From the specifications of the groundwater ordinance, it can be seen that the federal government is aiming for a target value of 37.5 mg nitrate per liter.
-In the U.S., the Environmental Protection Agency (EPA) has set an enforceable standard, called the "maximum contaminant level" (MCL), of 10 mg/l for nitrates in water.
-The EPA assumes that a constant intake below this level should not cause significant health problems.
+The regulations of the German Groundwater Ordinance indicate that the federal government is aiming for a target value of 37.5 mg of nitrate per liter.
+In the USA, the Environmental Protection Agency (EPA) has established an enforceable standard, the so-called "maximum contaminant level" (MCL), for nitrates in water at 10 mg/l.
+The EPA assumes that a constant intake below this level should not cause any significant health problems.

 • Healthy adults: up to 37.5 mg/l harmless

-• Persons with colorectal cancer: up to 4 mg/l harmless
+• People with colon cancer: Safe up to 4 mg/l

 • Infants: 0 mg/l

-There are different methods to filter nitrate from water.
-Pure activated carbon filters, as we use them at LEOGANT, cannot influence the nitrate content in the water.
-So if you want to remove nitrate from the water, you have the following options:
+There are various methods to filter nitrate out of water.
+Pure activated carbon filters, like the ones we use at LEOGANT, cannot influence the nitrate content in the water.
+If you want to remove nitrate from the water, you have the following options:

-• Via an ion exchanger using a special resin:
+• Using an ion exchanger with a special resin:

-This exchanges the nitrate ions from the water for sodium.
+This involves exchanging the nitrate ions from the water with sodium.
 This effectively reduces the nitrate content in the drinking water, but increases the sodium content in the water.
-The exchange ratio is 1:1, so if you want to remove 50 mg/l of nitrate, you artificially add 50 mg/l of sodium to the water.
-It should be noted that already from a value of 20 mg/l the water is no longer considered low in sodium.
+The exchange ratio is 1:1.
+So, if you want to remove 50 mg/l of nitrate, you artificially add 50 mg/l of sodium to the water.
+It should be noted that the water is no longer considered low in sodium from a value of 20 mg/l.
 Therefore, this type of nitrate reduction is not recommended for risk groups.
-In addition, with these ion exchange resins, nitrates can be released back into the water in the event of overuse and there is a risk of poisoning.
+In addition, with these ion exchange resins, nitrates can be released back into the water if they are overused, and there is a risk of poisoning.

-This is one of the most effective methods of nitrate removal.
+This is one of the most effective methods for nitrate removal.
 The reverse osmosis system removes almost all substances from the water, including nitrate.
 The disadvantage is that valuable minerals and trace elements are also removed.
-We recommend the use of reverse osmosis systems for nitrate levels that are significantly above the 50 mg/l limit.
-If you decide to use a reverse osmosis system for filtration, we advise you to remineralize and revitalize the water after filtering, because water from a reverse osmosis system no longer has a biological quality and is more difficult for the metabolism to process.
-Demineralized water also no longer complies with drinking water regulations.
+We recommend using reverse osmosis systems for nitrate levels that are significantly above the limit of 50 mg/l.
+If you decide to filter through a reverse osmosis system, we advise you to remineralize and revitalize the water after filtering, as water from a reverse osmosis system no longer has any biological quality and is more difficult for the metabolism to process.
+Demineralized water also no longer complies with the Drinking Water Ordinance.

 Nitrates in food

-However, before worrying about nitrates in drinking water and resorting to more aggressive filtering methods because of high nitrate levels, it is important to check your own eating habits first.
+Before worrying about nitrates in drinking water and resorting to more aggressive filtering methods due to excessive nitrate levels, it is important to first check your own eating habits.

-People in Germany consume an average of around 90 milligrams of nitrate per day in their diet.
-By way of comparison, the daily limit for a person weighing 60 kilograms is 222 milligrams of nitrate - according to the WHO, which recommends a maximum of 3.7 milligrams of nitrate per kilogram of body weight per day.
-Thus, on average, adults do not exceed the limit values.
+People in Germany consume an average of about 90 milligrams of nitrate per day through their diet.
+For comparison: The daily limit for a 60-kilogram person is 222 milligrams of nitrate – according to the WHO, which recommends a maximum of 3.7 milligrams of nitrate per kilogram of body weight per day.
+Thus, adults do not exceed the limits on average.

-Therefore, the individual's own eating habits play an important role in determining the amount of nitrate consumed.
-The largest sources of nitrate intake are nitrite, meat and sausage products (nitrite curing salt) and vegetables.
+The individual intake of nitrate therefore depends primarily on your own eating habits.
+The largest source of nitrate is nitrite, meat and sausage products (nitrite curing salt) and vegetables.
 Fertilization is not the only factor that influences the nitrate content in vegetables.
-Some vegetable varieties store nitrates, while other varieties accumulate little with them.
+Some types of vegetables store nitrates, while others accumulate very little.
 Leafy and root vegetables in particular, especially arugula and spinach, can have high nitrate concentrations of more than 1000 milligrams per kilogram.
-Fruiting vegetables such as tomatoes, peppers, cucumbers, beans or peas usually have a nitrate content of below 500 milligrams per kilogram.
+Fruit vegetables such as tomatoes, peppers, cucumbers, beans or peas usually have a nitrate content of less than 500 milligrams per kilo.

-Tips for reducing the nitrate content in foods
+Tips for reducing the nitrate content in food

-You can reduce the nitrate content in food by, among other things, blanching or cooking vegetables before eating them.
-This causes 40-80 percent of the nitrate to be lost.
-When preparing leafy vegetables, remove stems, stalks, large leaf veins and outer bracts.
-Light can also reduce nitrate levels in vegetables.
-Photosynthesis reduces nitrates in the plant and converts them to proteins.
-Therefore, higher light intensity and longer exposure times can cause plants to consume more nitrate.
-This process still takes place after harvesting.
+You can reduce the nitrate content in food by blanching or cooking vegetables before consumption.
+This results in a loss of 40–80 percent of the nitrate.
+When preparing leafy vegetables, remove stems, stalks, large leaf ribs and outer leaves.
+Light can also reduce the nitrate content in vegetables.
+Through photosynthesis, nitrates in the plant are reduced and converted into proteins.
+A higher light intensity and longer exposure times can therefore lead to plants consuming more nitrate.
+This process also takes place after harvesting.

 Summary

-So anyone who is concerned about the possible high nitrate levels in their drinking water must first and foremost review their eating habits.
-As long as sausage, meat and vegetables containing nitrate are still on the menu, even a limit value of 50 mg/l nitrate in drinking water is negligible.
-This is because 500 mg and more can easily be absorbed through the diet.
-If this were to be converted into water, one would have to drink 10 liters of water with the maximum permissible value of 50 mg/l.
-Moreover, a healthy adult need not immediately fear health effects if he or she ingests higher amounts of nitrates from time to time.
-It is only problematic if increased nitrate levels are regularly ingested via water and food.
+Anyone who is concerned about the potentially high nitrate levels in their drinking water must first check their eating habits.
+As long as nitrite-containing sausage, meat and vegetables are on the menu, even a limit of 50 mg/l nitrate in drinking water can be neglected.
+This is because 500 mg and more can easily be absorbed through food.
+If you were to convert that into water, you would have to drink 10 liters of water with the maximum permissible value of 50 mg/l.
+A healthy adult does not have to worry about health effects if they consume higher amounts of nitrates from time to time.
+It only becomes problematic if you regularly consume increased nitrate levels via water and food.

-In summary, a healthy adult need not be concerned up to a limit of 37.5 mg/l, provided the diet is low in nitrates.
-If one drinks a recommended amount of 2.5 liters daily, one would come to 93.75 mg sodium.
-This is only slightly above the daily maximum of 90 mg recommended by the WHO.
-For all other groups, our specified limits apply.
+In summary, a healthy adult does not have to worry up to a limit of 37.5 mg/l, provided the diet is low in nitrate.
+If you drink a recommended amount of 2.5 liters daily, you would consume 93.75 mg of sodium.
+This is only slightly above the WHO's recommended daily maximum amount of 90 mg.
+Our specified limit values apply to all other groups.

 About the author: